 Successful candidates to the program commit to 15 to 24 months of study having a three months practical Applied Field Experience.
 Broadly speaking these people are from all walks of life, they are true PEACE Practitioners.

 Your second goal is to identify and cultivate potential donors.
 The program is funded by Rotarians with a target to fully endow the program within the Rotary Foundation Permanent fund of US$95 million by 2015.
 We are looking for individuals and organisations that have the means to become significant Major Donors to the Peace Program.
-The next speaker Past Director Paul Netzel Chairman of the Rotary Peace Centres Major Gifts Committee will share some exiting ideas with you on how you can go about fulfilling this goal.
+The next speaker Past Director Paul Netzel Chairman of the Rotary Peace Centres Major Gifts Committee will share some exciting ideas with you on how you can go about fulfilling this goal.

 I believe no program or project of Rotary is possible without Peace.
 Rotary International’s number one priority is the Eradication of Polio.
 The US$1 billion that Rotary will have donated to defeat Polio and the US$10 billion by other donors will have been wasted if there is conflict.
 Rotarians will only be defeated in delivering our promise to humankind by conflict.